Please note that these resources are for your information only and should not be used or duplicated elsewhere.

 21 February 2023 – Day 8 – Pre-pregnancy Counselling, Pre-birth planning, Infertility and fertility treatment, Women who kill their infants

 20 March 2023 – Day 9 – Eating Disorders; pregnancy loss, infertility and complex pregnancy related issues

 30 March 2023 – Day 10 – Leadership and service development

 The aims of this masterclass programme are to:

-- enable and support senior trainees develop skills and knowledge in their assessment, understanding and management of the complex clinical work involved in working with women of childbearing potential and in the perinatal period
+- enable and support new consultants in perinatal psychiatry in their assessment, understanding and management of complex clinical work

 - encourage participants to integrate current evidence into clinical practice